-\Initiation of additional U.S. clinical trials or potential further dose escalation in the Phase 2 or OLE trials is contingent on submission to FDA of additional data from adult patients due to partial clinical hold.
+\Initiation of additional U.S. clinical trials or potential further dose escalation in these trials is contingent on FDA review of Phase 2 data from the 50 mg cohort due to partial clinical hold.

 \\Company is planning discussions with FDA on how to best include patients 2 to 17 years of age in clinical development \\\Company plans to initiate discussions with FDA on appropriate pivotal trial endpoints, including value of FXN levels.
-Also, the Company is planning discussions with regulators & investigators outside the U.S. to expand clinical program to international geographies.
+Also, the Company is planning discussions with regulators & investigators outside the U.S. to expand clinical program to international geographies

-CTI-1601 is a Competitively Differentiated FA Treatment Approach\
+Nomlabofusp is a Competitively Differentiated Treatment Approach\